-The Todhunter laboratory has been subsumed by the Cornell Medical Genetic Archive (CMGA or Biobank).
-All the hip dysplasia genetic samples are now housed in the Biobank.
+The Todhunter laboratory has been subsumed by the Cornell Veterinary Biobank (CVB).
+All the hip dysplasia genetic samples are now housed in the CVB.
 The broad sweep of orthopedic genetic research is still the focus of Dr. Todhunter’s research.
 The focus has always been on prevention as opposed to treatment of hip dysplasia and other inherited orthopedic traits in dogs.
-We try to identify genetic markers (single nucleotide polymorphisms) that point to the associated or linked genes and the genes themselves underlying the development of canine hip dysplasia and secondary hip osteoarthritis.
-More recently, we have begun genetic mapping of rupture of the cranial cruciate ligament and elbow dysplasia.
-However, it takes time and resources to discover genes underlying complex traits and diseases.
+We try to identify genetic markers (single nucleotide polymorphisms) that point to the associated or causal genes and the genes themselves underlying the development of canine hip dysplasia and secondary hip osteoarthritis.
+We have begun genetic mapping of rupture of the cranial cruciate ligament and elbow dysplasia.
+However, it takes time and resources to discover genes underlying complex traits and diseases in any species.

-The (Cornell Medical Genetic Archive) Biobank was initiated at Cornell in early 2006 to store genetic material from any animal admitted to our Hospital with known or presumed disease of genetic origin.
+The CVB was initiated at Cornell in early 2006 to store genetic material from any animal admitted to our Hospital with known or presumed disease of genetic origin.
 Strong collaboration with all Hospital services and the Hospital staff has enabled this archive to thrive.
 The archived samples along with accurate phenotypes are used to discover the genetic basis of disease.
-As of mid 2012, the CMGA currently contains 9,661 DNA samples (from 8324 well phenotyped animals).
-The accompanying pie chart summarizes the most common diagnostic categories in the Biobank as of late 2012.
+As of mid 2014, the CVB contains 11,000 DNA samples (from well-phenotyped animals).
+The accompanying pie chart summarizes the most common diagnostic categories in the Biobank as of mid-2014.
 Behavioral, dietary and environmental survey data is stored with currently archived samples.
-The most common breed of dog represented in the Biobank is the semi-domesticated village dog ( collaboration with the Boyko lab in the Dept. of Biomedical Sciences) followed by the Labrador Retriever, Golden Retriever, Boxer, English Springer Spaniel, German Shepherd, mixed breed, Wire-haired Pointing Griffon, Rottweiler, and Border Collie.
+The most common breed of dog represented in the Biobank is the semi-domesticated village dog ( in collaboration with the Boyko lab in the Dept. of Biomedical Sciences) followed by the Labrador Retriever, Golden Retriever, Boxer, English Springer Spaniel, German Shepherd, mixed breed, Wire-haired Pointing Griffon, Rottweiler, and Border Collie.

-We began a prospective health-screening program in the Cornell University for Animals (CUHA) to evaluate healthy Labrador Retrievers as controls for genetic mapping studies.
+In the Cornell University Hospital for Animals (CUHA) we evaluated healthy aged Labrador Retrievers as controls for genetic mapping studies.
 Health screening includes a complete blood count and a chemistry panel; urinalysis; general physical examination, orthopedic, ophthalmologic, oncology, neurologic and cardiac exams; a nutrition consult (for consistent body condition score), hip radiographs, serial force plate gait analysis, body measurements for morphometric studies, and upper airway examination, all conducted by board certified specialists.
-With this panel, we can begin to identify, or rule out, multiple diseases inherited in Labradors, such as hip dysplasia, ruptured anterior (cranial) cruciate ligament, mast cell tumor, T and B-cell lymphoma, posterior polar cataracts, liver disease, laryngeal paralysis, degenerative myelopathy, epilepsy, tricuspid valve dysplasia and obesity.
+With this panel, we can identify, or rule out, multiple diseases inherited in Labradors, such as hip dysplasia, ruptured anterior (cranial) cruciate ligament, mast cell tumor, T and B-cell lymphoma, posterior polar cataracts, liver disease, laryngeal paralysis, degenerative myelopathy, epilepsy, tricuspid valve dysplasia and obesity.
 One hundred and forty Labrador Retrievers have been screened to exclude these diseases or traits.
 We will continue accurate phenotyping of aged dogs of other pure breeds to be used as common controls for mapping studies of multiple disorders.

-Using the 4,200 Illumina High Density mapping arrays, dogs with the following traits and diseases have and are being genotyped in collaboration with the Boyko lab and an industrial partner in order to discover genomic regions harboring mutations causal for these disorders: owner-directed aggression; hip dysplasia; elbow dysplasia; ruptured cranial cruciate ligament; lymphoma, dilated cardiomyopathy, idiopathic epilepsy and primary ciliary dyskinesia in Wolfhounds; endochondral ossification and growth rate related the hip dysplasia, protein-losing enteropathy, myxomatous mitral valve degeneration, osteosarcoma, lymphoma, hemangiosarcoma, granulomatous colitis, and mast cell tumor.
-As of July 2012, a total of 5,742 samples have been withdrawn from the Biobank for various projects at Cornell or with collaborators.
+Using 4,200 Illumina High Density mapping arrays, dogs with the following traits and diseases have been genotyped in collaboration with the Boyko lab and Zoetis Inc. in order to discover genomic regions harboring mutations causal for these disorders: owner-directed aggression; hip dysplasia; elbow dysplasia; ruptured cranial cruciate ligament; lymphoma, dilated cardiomyopathy, idiopathic epilepsy and primary ciliary dyskinesia in Wolfhounds; endochondral ossification and growth rate related the hip dysplasia, protein-losing enteropathy, myxomatous mitral valve degeneration, osteosarcoma, lymphoma, hemangiosarcoma, granulomatous colitis, and mast cell tumor.

 Personnel Supported in the Biobank

-Marta Castelhano DVM, is the Manager of the Cornell Medical Genetic Archive (DNA and Tissue bank).
-Her managerial responsibilities include overseeing the sample collection efforts (including tissue collection in collaboration with our surgery and Community Practice Services) and phenotypic ascertainment of each sample banked, handling and reviewing collaboration requests from outside institutions, and helping with grant writing to promote research involving Bank projects.
+Marta Castelhano, DVM is the Director of the CVB.
+Her responsibilities include overseeing the sample collection efforts (including tissue collection in collaboration with our surgery and Community Practice Services) and phenotypic ascertainment of each sample banked, handling and reviewing collaboration requests from outside institutions, and grant writing to promote research involving CVB projects.
 Dr. Castelhano is the lead investigator of the Labrador retriever mast cell tumor genetic mapping study.
 The study is a collaborative effort involving small animal Oncology faculty (Drs.
-Balkman, Hume and McEntee) at the Cornell University Hospital for Animals (CUHA), the Cornell Biobank, and 16 Oncology centers/University hospitals across the United States.
+Balkman and Hume) at the Cornell University Hospital for Animals (CUHA), the CVB, and 16 Oncology centers/University hospitals across the United States.
 Dr. Castelhano is a collaborator in many other mapping projects with internal and external investigators (Drs.
-Todhunter, Sutter, Boyko, Simpson, Ainsworth, Casal, Moise, and Paula Henthorn).
-She also staffs our Pediatrics and Medical Genetics service, and as part of this service offers consultations to other specialty services and outside hospitals/rDVMs.
-Dr. Castelhano mentors DVM students who assist with genetic mapping projects in the DNA Bank including Elizabeth Parsley, Gabriela Wagner and Andrew Massaro.
+Todhunter, Sutter, Boyko, Simpson, Ainsworth, Casal, Moise, and Henthorn).
+She also staffs our Pediatrics and Medical Genetics service with adjunct faculty Magi Casal, University of Pennsylvania.
+This service offers consultations to other specialty services and outside hospitals/rDVMs.
+Dr. Castelhano also mentors DVM students who assist with genetic mapping projects in the CVB.

-Liz Corey BS, is a specialist research technician who currently oversees the laboratory duties involved with the Cornell Medical Genetics Archive.
+Liz Corey, BS is a specialist research technician who currently oversees the laboratory duties involved with the CVB.
 She is responsible for extracting, quantifying, and archiving DNA and RNA, maintaining inventory in the DNA bank database, and preparing and shipping samples to collaborators.
 She is developing the archive to include tissue collections, including helping to develop new SOPs for sample collection and writing protocols to use complex and non-routine assays for stabilization and extraction from difficult tissue types suitable for genome, transcriptome and proteome analysis.
 Liz routinely discusses sample processing with CUHA clinicians and outside collaborators and suggests blood and tissue handling methods to optimize yields and quality for unique field collections.
-She prepares the DNA plates for genotyping in collaboration with the Dr. Schweitzer in the Sequencing Center of the Cornell Life Sciences Core Laboratories.
+She prepares DNA plates for genotyping in collaboration with the Dr. Schweitzer in the Sequencing Center of the Cornell Life Sciences Core Laboratories.
 She provides instruction to students, other technical staff, and faculty on protocols, laboratory safety practices and waste disposal.

-As part of the clinical service, Jen and Susan assist with patient appointments and exams in the CUHA and the genetic screening of aged pure breed controls.
-They log laboratory information into the DNA bank database.
-They assist in follow-up information (explaining results) on clinical cases within the hospital and animals that have been discharged to their owners, assimilate clinical data that is of value for teaching, ensure all patient charges for procedures are entered in UVIS, and that equipment, supplies and medications are recorded appropriately.
-Both Jen and Susan are trained to answer routine medical genetics questions from clients and students (genetic tests offered, sample submission protocols, results and interpretation).
+As part of the clinical service, Susan assists with patient appointments and exams in CUHA, providing genetic testing service and the genetic screening of aged pure breed controls.
+She logs laboratory information into the DNA bank database and assists in follow-up information (explaining results) on clinical cases within the hospital and for animals that have been discharged to their owners, assimilates clinical data that is of value for teaching, ensures all patient charges for procedures are entered in UVIS and that equipment, supplies and medications are recorded appropriately.
+Susan is trained to answer routine medical genetics questions from clients and students (genetic tests offered, sample submission protocols, results and interpretation).

 Past and Current Funding